1 Introduction

 Elucidate the Mysteries of Neutrinos

 Experiments in SBN oscillation are more compact in scope, allowing us to pursue specific questions and test new technologies.
 The SBN effort as recommended by the 2014 P5 is well underway.
-The design of long-baseline experiments, with detectors placed close to and far from the beam, allows them to act as many experiments in one.
+The design of long-baseline experiments, with detectors placed both close to and far from the beam, allows them to act as many experiments in one.
 For example, the large volume of a far detector allows it to detect neutrinos from supernovae and the sun in parallel with long-baseline measurements.

 We stand on the verge of precision neutrino physics.
 Recent results from the NOvA and T2K neutrino experiments have confirmed the benchmarks future neutrino experiments must meet.
 Following the recommendations of the previous P5, the DUNE experiment is under construction, with LBNF leveraging the Fermi National Accelerator Laboratory (Fermilab) proton complex to deliver an intense neutrino beam to the nearly complete Sanford Underground Research Facility (SURF) in South Dakota.
 DUNE will use massive, cryogenic liquid-argon (LAr) time-projection chambers (LArTPCs) and the intense beam to comprehensively determine the structure of neutrino mixings and the pattern of their masses.
 The realization and operation of the ProtoDUNE detector prototypes at the CERN Neutrino Platform successfully demonstrated the LArTPC technology for DUNE.
 This program is poised to acquire large neutrino interaction datasets to challenge the validity of the neutrino oscillation framework.